How to Wash and Dry Screen Printed T-Shirts

 Machine Washing: Step-by-Step

 - Pre-treat areas with a stain remover spray.
 Do not add extra detergent.
-Commercial spray products are generally safe and work well.
+Commercial spray products are safe and work well.
 We recommend OxyClean.

 - Gently buff stains with a clean washcloth.
 Do not use brushes or anything abrasive.
 Working the fabric against itself can work if you don’t have a washcloth.